Depending on your situation, the diagnosis of insomnia and the search for its cause may include:

 - Meditation.
 Several small studies suggest that meditation along with conventional treatment may help improve sleep and reduce stress.

 The Food and Drug Administration does not order manufacturers of dietary supplements and sleep aids to show that they work and are safe.
 Talk with your doctor before taking any products available without a prescription.
 Some products can be harmful, and some can cause harm if you're taking certain medicines.

 Preparing for your appointment

-If you're having sleep problems, you'll likely start by talking to your primary care doctor.
-Ask if there's anything you need to do in advance, such as keep a sleep diary.
+If you're having sleep problems, you'll likely start by talking to your primary care professional.
+Ask if there's anything you need to do before your appointment, such as keeping a sleep diary.
 Take your bed partner along, if possible.
-Your doctor may want to talk to your partner to learn more about how much and how well you're sleeping.
+Your partner can give information about how much and how well you're sleeping.